2016-2017 Model State Program Virginia Tech

 • Animal Production: grazing - rotational, pasture renovation, pasture fertility

-• Crop Production: agroforestry, conservation tillage, cover crops, cropping systems, crop rotation, drought tolerance, no-till, nutrient management, pollination, pollinator habitat, pollinator health, season extension types and construction, silvopasture, zone till
+• Crop Production: agroforestry, conservation tillage, cover crops, cropping systems, crop rotation, drought tolerance, no-till, nutrient management, pollination, pollinator habitat, pollinator health, season extension, silvopasture, zone till

 • Education and Training: demonstration, extension, farmer to farmer, networking, participatory research, technical assistance, workshop